o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 A collector supports the service definition of OpenTelemetry.

-Collectors can support a high number of receivers and exporters but also the main protocol OTLP.
+Collectors can support a high number of receivers and exporters but also the main protocol OTLP and processors like [tail sampling](./README.md#tail-sampling).

 ## Sampler